Anxiety Disorders and Depression: The Awesome Power of Belief

 Generalized anxiety disorder, panic disorder, OCD, phobias (particularly social phobia) and severe

-There is no doubt that these problems are very powerful since they relate to inner self-protective drives that shape our
+There is no doubt that these problems are very powerful since they involve inner self-protective drives that shape our

-thoughts and actions, but we ourselves increase the hold they have over us by the way we think about them.
+thoughts and actions.
+Yet the power they have over us is often dramatically increased by what we think and believe about

 Here's a story relating a medical experience that illustrates this nicely.
 It shows how beliefs about powerful